 The current exhibition at the museum is also educational.
 Celebrating America’s Industrial Revolution: WORK, a collaboration between the Museum and Smithsonian, is a self-guided tour that celebrates the American worker and illustrates industrial progress between 1870 and 1914.

-Maker Faire Meridian, hosted on April 1-2, 2023, is a FREE event that allows students to meet Makers in a fun setting.
+Maker Faire Meridian, scheduled on April 6, 2024, is a FREE event that allows students to meet Makers in a fun setting.
 They will learn about a variety of activities including robotics, 3-D printing, art, writing, soldering plus many other interesting vocations and hobbies.